irontec/ivozprovider/doc/sphinx/administration_portal/client/vpbx/routing_endpoints/friends/remote_friends.rst

         If set to 'yes', this SIP endpoint must be a **T.38 capable fax sender/receiver**.
 IvozProvider will act as a T.38 gateway, bridging fax-calls of a T.38 capable carrier and a T.38 capable device.

+    Always apply transformations
+        Both numbers listed in Extensions section and numbers matching any friend regexp will be considered as internal and won't traverse numeric transformation rules.
+Enable this setting to force Numeric Transformation rules even on these numbers.

 .. note:: Calls to *friends* are considered internal.
 That means that ACLs won't
           be checked when calling a friend, no matter if the origin of the call is a user or another friend.